-The Harlingen-San Benito Metropolitan Planning Organization will hold an open house to solicit public input to help determine the direction of its Bicycle and Pedestrian master plan.
+The Harlingen-San Benito Metropolitan Planning Organization will hold two open houses to solicit public input to help determine the direction of its Bicycle and Pedestrian master plan.

-Tonight’s meeting is at the Harlingen Cultural Arts Center from 6 to 8 p.m.
+Wednesday’s meeting is at the Harlingen Cultural Arts Center, and also will be from 6 to 8 p.m.

-A preliminary study using this public input by Halff Associates, the consultants used in the past by the City of Harlingen and others in the Valley, is expected to be finished by June 8, said J. Joel Garza Jr., director of the metro planning organization.
+A preliminary study by Halff Associates, the consultants used in the past by the City of Harlingen and others in the Valley, is expected to be finished by June 8, J. Joel Garza Jr., director of the metro planning organization, said today.

-“We’re hoping we can get input from the public about whether they bike or whether they walk,” Garza said yesterday.
+“We’re hoping we can get input from the public about whether they bike or whether they walk,” Garza said.
 “Is it recreational, or are you walking to work?
-And what are their destinations?”
+And what are their desinations?”

-The scope of the job is big, because the Harlingen-San Benito MPO covers 354 square miles, or approximately one-half of Cameron County.
+The scope of the job is big, since the Harlingen-San Benito MPO covers 354 square miles, or approximately one-half of Cameron County.

 “Their goal is to compile all these comments – there’s also a survey out there – and hopefully from there they can use those recommendations in the plan for future projects,” Garza said.